-Another example of this could the recent film Selma.
+Another example of this is the recent film, Selma.

 Remember when we mentioned cave paintings?
 Well this is the kind of conflict that probably showed up first there.
 How do we contend with the forces of nature that seem to conspire to end us?

 Storms.
 Hunger.
 Predators.

 We still love a good person vs. nature story.
 Think Cast Away, The Day After Tomorrow, and Jaws.

 One of the all time great science-fiction action movies ever made, The Terminator is exactly this type of conflict.

 Science Fiction is a genre that typically feasts on this kind of conflict.
 2001: A Space Odyssey, The Matrix...
 The list goes on and on.
 Because once "man" conquered the natural realm he started looking for new antagonists in his fantasies and nightmares.
 Technology was an obvious choice